Medicare

 A new Behavioral Health Integration Services fact sheet explains psychiatric collaborative care services and how to bill for this model of care.

 A new Care Management page is available with fact sheets, FAQs, etc. Those who provide patients with chronic care management, non-face-to-face services such as reviewing test results or coordinating with other providers, may not be aware of the separate payments under the Medicare Physician Fee Schedule and may not be receiving the full separate payments that are now available.
-The Chronic Care Management Services Changes for 2017 fact sheet has information about 2017 coding changes, included services and reduced requirements for initiating care.
 The existing Chronic Care Management Services fact sheet has been revised, and addresses separately payable services for patients with multiple chronic conditions, codes and billing requirements, etc.

 Novitas Behavioral Health Page – up-to-date topics, resources, training and coverage information.